 Let's Talk About STEM

-Each one-hour session will cover a deep-dive into a specific subject, STEM career talks, or a research facility virtual tour.
-This program is open to school groups and out-of-school organizations!
+Each one-hour session will cover a deep-dive into a specific subject, hands-on activities, STEM career talks, or a virtual tour of Berkeley Lab's facilities.
+This program is open to school groups and out-of-school organizations.
 Recommended for grades 6-12, requested minimum group size of 10 students.

 You don’t have to wait until it’s dark to look at the stars!
 Take students on a tour through space using Stellarium, a free open source planetarium program.
 Explore constellations, the birth and death of stars, and the mysteries of the expanding universe.
 Talk with Berkeley Lab astrophysicists about the latest on what we know about the universe and what’s left to discover!